-his is a sponsored conversation written by me on behalf of Cricut.
+This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.
 This post contains affiliate links, which may earn me a small commission.

 We had the opportunity to visit Walt Disney World this past February and had great time!
 One thing I wanted to do is master iron on vinyl.
 So I decided to make Mr’ Pinkcakeplate a t-shirt with his favorite Disney character on it.
 His fav character is Goofy and his favorite color is green so I made this super cute Goofy T-shirt.
 Now there are a few tricks to working with iron on vinyl.
 I think this Disney Goofy T-Shirt turned out great and I think I have now passed iron on vinyl 101!